-EPAS uses a self-developed, patented technology designed for enterprises and public authorities, to extract all relevant password data from a target system, and uses this information to assess the resilience of passwords against attacks.
+EPAS uses a self-developed, patented technology in order to extract all relevant password data from a target system and to use this information as well as bundled intelligence data and analytics algorithms to assess the resilience of passwords against attacks.
 EPAS employs only legitimate cipher text extraction methods and therefore does not cause any system availability risk for the target.

 EPAS has been designed to meet the needs of modern enterprises.
 More than 30 different systems and databases, ranging from IBM, SAP, Linux/UNIX, Oracle to Microsoft, are supported.
 Legally compliant reporting offers all security relevant password data whilst respecting the protection of personal data and satisfying workers councils´ requirements.
 EPAS is an on-premises SaaS solution and delivered through appliances which are integrated into the client´s data center.